Master of Arts in Religion Degree Requirements

 Assessment Requirement

 Students in the M.A.R. degree program are required to participate in a program assessing their progress.
 Each student builds an online portfolio of work that demonstrates progress toward the degree’s learning goals.
 Learning goals for students in M.A.R. concentration programs are determined by the faculty in each area; learning goals for students in M.A.R. comprehensive programs are developed, beginning in the second term of study, by the students themselves, in consultation with their academic adviser and with the associate dean for ministerial and social leadership.
 M.A.R. students will upload work demonstrating fulfillment of their goals, beginning early in the second year of study.
 Students will post a brief narrative outlining how the goals are being fulfilled.
 Faculty members in each concentration will meet to discuss the progress of students studying in their area; academic advisers will review the work of advisees in comprehensive programs.
-Each M.A.R. student must participate in an End-of-Degree conversation as part of the assessment requirement.
+Each M.A.R. student must participate in an end-of-degree conversation as part of the assessment requirement.

 Comprehensive Program